magao-x/handbook/troubleshooting.rst

 1. Turn power off for both cameras.
 Note that you will not be able to verify detector temperature but this can not be avoided.
 2. Stop both ``camsci`` control processes.
 Either use xctrl or go to the tmux session and use ctrl-c.
-3. In a terminal on ICC, go to ``/opt/MagAOX/source/MagAOX/apps/picamCtrl`` and run the script "cleanPI.sh".
+3. In a terminal on ICC, go to ``/opt/MagAOX/source/MagAOX/apps/picamCtrl`` and run the script ``cleanPI.sh`` as root.
 This removes lock files.
 4. Re-start both control processes.
 5. Power up both cameras